-Many people seek chiropractic care to relieve pain caused by accidents, poor posture, and old age.
+Many people seek care to relieve pain caused by accidents, poor posture, and old age.

-Others visit the chiropractor just to be sure their body is functioning properly.
+Others just want to be sure their body is functioning properly.

 Some people will experience pain after an adjustment due to the changes in their body.

 This doesn't happen to everyone, and the pain typically doesn't last very long.

 However, if you engage in the wrong types of workouts after treatments, you could potentially worsen your pain or cause more pain.

 What Do You Do After a Chiropractic Adjustment?